Home/Blog/Programming/React Hooks tutorial: Build a to-do list with React Hooks

 Step 5: Read the list of to-do items and display them#

-Basic syntax for the useState() Hook#
+The basic syntax for the useState() hook#

-import { useState } from 'react'; // import the Hook
+import { useState } from 'react'; // import the hook

 const [ variable, setVariable ] = useState(initialState);

-Syntax for useState hook
+The syntax for useState hook

-Now we need to map over the toDoList state to render each to-do item in our application.
-We'll create two components to display the list of tasks.
+Now, we need to map over the toDoList state to render each to-do item in our application.
+We’ll create two components to display the list of tasks.

 Create two new files, ToDoList.js and ToDo.js in the src directory.
-The ToDoList.js file will have a component—ToDoList—that will serve as the container that holds all of our todos, and ToDo.js file will have a component—ToDo— that will render an individual to-do item in our To-do list.
+The ToDoList.js file will have a component—ToDoList—that will serve as the container that holds all of our todos, and the ToDo.js file will have a component—ToDo— that will render an individual to-do item in our To-do list.

-We have the ToDoList component that receives toDoList as a prop from the parent component—App.js.
+Let’s first look at the ToDoList.js file.
+In this file, we have the ToDoList component that receives toDoList as a prop from the parent component—App.js.
 It then iterates over the toDoList array and renders a ToDo component for each task.
-It also assigns a unique key to each ToDo component using the task's id to help React optimize rendering.
+It also assigns a unique key to each ToDo component using the task’s id to help React optimize rendering.

-Run the code above, and you should now see the "To-Do List" header followed by a list of tasks, each displayed within its own row.
+Run the code above, and you should now see the “To Do List” header followed by a list of tasks, each displayed within its own row.

 The Road to React: The One with Hooks